 Abigail swallowed hard, twisting the soft blue blanket around her paws.
 ‘It’s just.. um.. to be really honest I’m not sure how to get home, or really where it is.
 The others might be looking for me,’ she said hopefully.
 ‘But they won’t know where I am.’
 Thinking of Patrick, Grigs and Preston her eyes suddenly filled with big warm tears.

 Leaning forward quickly the Queen took her paw in her hand.
 ‘Now don’t you worry, I’m sure we can sort all that out later.
 You’ve had a long day.’
 Getting up from the chair she smiled down at her, she had such a kind face thought Abigail sleepily as she started to close her eyes.
 Watching the Queen and Monty the corgi leave the room, an interesting thought drifted over her.
-Perhaps, just perhaps the Queen might have a crown she didn’t want.
+Perhaps, just perhaps, the Queen might have a crown she didn’t want.
 The one she had on was very pretty, but she must have a lot of spare ones, she was sure of it.
+She would ask her tomorrow.
 With a big contented sigh, Abigail curled up and fell asleep…